Inclement Weather, Delay and Cancellation

 In the event that inclement weather occurs, there are locations along the course specified for runners to shelter in place.
 An announcement will be made along the course and volunteers at the respective water stations will move runners to the nearest location on the route in the event that Shelter-In-Place protocol is enacted.
 Shelter in place locations are listed below in order of the route and are near each water station:

-o Mile Marker 12: Facilities at Doris Miller Park
+Mile Marker 12: Facilities at Doris Miller Park or McLane Stadium

 Race Start Delay

 How will we be notified if the race is delayed?
-We will use all appropriate communication methods to ensure that you are informed about the race, including an announcement from the stage and Bearathon social media accounts (Twitter and Instagram) so that your friends and family may be updated on race conditions.
+We will use all appropriate communication methods to ensure that you are informed about the race, including an announcement from Bearathon website homepage and Bearathon social media accounts (Facebook and Instagram) so that your friends and family may be updated on race conditions.
 If a severe weather delay occurs during the race, please abide by the instructions of Student Foundation members at your Aid Station so that appropriate measures can be taken to bring you to safety.

 How long can the race be delayed?
-Due to several factors outside of our control, the latest the race can begin is 9:30 AM for half marathon runners and 9:45 AM for 6K Runners.
-If we cannot start the race safely by that time, the race will be canceled.
+Due to several factors outside of our control, the race cannot be delayed perpetually.
+If we cannot start the race safely by a time agreed upon with the City of Waco, Baylor, and all safety personnel, the race will be canceled.
+Race staff work diligently to avoid this outcome if possible but weather, or other factors out of our control, may necessitate a cancellation.

 Race Cancellation

 How will I know if the race is canceled?
-You will know as soon as we can provide that information publicly, but we suggest you keep an eye on your email and our Twitter account for the most direct information.
+You will know as soon as we can provide that information publicly, but we suggest you keep an eye on your email and our social media accounts (Facebook and Instagram) for the most direct information and watch the Bearathon homepage.
 This webpage will also be updated with the most up-to-date information.

 Will I get a refund?
-No, consistent with our refund policy and inclement weather policy, you will not receive a refund for the race if canceled due to inclement weather, community health concerns, natural disaster, other acts of God, or any other reason deemed necessary by Baylor University.
+No, consistent with our refund policy and inclement weather policy, you will not receive a refund for the race if canceled for any reason deemed necessary by Baylor University.
 Every effort will be made to not cancel the event.
-However, we want to honor your hard work with a discount code that can be used for next year's race.
-This policy is consistent with industry standards as we have made significant financial commitments to make the race possible.
+This policy is consistent with industry standards.

 Can I run the race on my own?
 No, you are not permitted to run the race course on your own as a safe course depends on traffic management measures that will not be in place if the race is canceled.